You have probably heard that it's hard to find life insurance if you have Lupus.

-These are typical questions that your underwriter will need answers for, and in addition to these questions, you will likely have to undergo a medical exam along with blood and urine analysis.
+These are typical questions that your life insurance underwriter will need answers for, and in addition to these questions, you will likely have to undergo a medical exam along with blood and urine analysis.
 Your underwriter will also order reports from your doctor to help them determine the status of your disease.

 Don't be scared or stressed out!
-An independent agent that specializes in high risk cases will prepare you ahead of time for all these questions.
+An independent insurance agent that specializes in high risk cases will prepare you ahead of time for all these questions.

 What is the best Life Insurance Company for People with Lupus?